sourcecred/template-instance/README.md

 ## Discord

 The Discord plugin loads Discord servers, and mints Cred on Discord reactions.
+In order for SourceCred to access your Discord server, you need to generate a "bot token" and paste it in the `.env` file as `SOURCECRED_DISCORD_TOKEN=<token>` (copy the `.env.example` file for reference).
+You will also need to add it to your GitHub Action secrets.

-For instructions on configuring the Discord plugin, see the [Discord plugin page](https://sourcecred.io/docs/beta/plugins/discord/#configuration) in the SourceCred documentation.
+The full instructions for setting up the Discord plugin can be found in the [Discord plugin page](https://sourcecred.io/docs/beta/plugins/discord/#configuration) in the SourceCred documentation.

 # Removing plugins